Neutron star crust and outer core equation of state from chiral effective field theory with quantified uncertainties

 With the geometric sum in the expansion parameter $Q(\mathbf{y})$ in Eq.~\eqref{eq:DeltaEk}, the covariance of this GP is given by

 With $Q$ being fixed, the only way for information to propagate from the known order-by-order predictions $E_k$ to the unknown EFT orders and thus the EFT uncertainty $\delta E_k$ is by optimizing the hyperparameters $\theta$.
-In particular, the hyperparameters $\bar{c}$, $\ell_{n}$, and $\ell_{x}$ are adjusted such that random samples of the GP for the coefficients match the distribution of the calculated ones, while including prior information on the order-by-order convergence.
+In particular, the hyperparameters $\bar{c}$, $\ell_{n}$, and $\ell_{x}$ are adjusted such that random samples of the GP for the coefficients match the distribution of the calculated ones.
+The quantification of this match is given by the likelihood distribution that emerges from the calculated coefficients being described by a GP with the kernel as covariance, and we adopt the hyperparameters that maximize the likelihood.
+Additionally we consider prior information on the order-by-order convergence.
 The details of the training and prior are discussed below.